Query the database

 print(f"Query counters: {summary.counters}.")

-To create new nodes and relationships linking it to an already existing node, use a combination of MATCH
+To create a new relationship, linking it to two already existing node, use a combination of the Cypher clauses MATCH

 between Alice